korandabit/profile/_posts/2024-07-22-therapists-for-everyone-else.md

 categories:
 - Analytical Lenses
 date: '2024-07-22 00:00:00'
-excerpt: '*Disclaimer: This essay critically evaluates therapy.
-My goal is primarily informative -- to name dynamics that are easily overlooked and to start a discussion of risks and opportunities in this space. * Therapists are in right now.'
+excerpt: 'Disclaimer: Therapists are in, right now.
+I support this, and also this essay critically evaluates an aspect of the therapeudic experience.
+My goal is primarily informative -- to name dynamics that are easily overlooked and to start a discussion of risks and opportunities in this space.'
 layout: post
 tags:
 - behavior